 After exposure to poison ivy, oak, or sumac:

-- Wash your entire body right away.
+- Wash the entire body right away.
 Use soap and water.
 Do not scrub hard.

 - Wash all clothes or other items that have come in contact with plants.

 - Bathe pets in soapy water if they have come in contact with plants.